When you start applying the Montessori principles at home, it influences every room. The kitchen is no exception.

 Here’s our favorite toddler learning tower:

 One of the best things about this learning tower is that it can be easily converted into a table and chair and provide a nice weaning table or an “arts and crafts” place for your toddler.
-It is available in various color combinations to fit the decor of your kitchen.
+It is perfect for children 18 months and older.

 Tip: Check out our guide to best learning towers (including models with adjustable height or models for 2 kids).

 Montessori kitchen activities you can do in a learning tower